Identifying Socially Disruptive Policies: Main framework

-We focus on two parameters: the joint distribution of potential outcomes and the distribution of treatment effects.
-Our proposed measures of social disruption, including the fraction of network connections created or destroyed by a policy, can be written as simple functions of these parameters.
-The two parameters are also of interest to the literature on Frechet-Hoeffding-Makarov bounds and quantile treatment effects.
-What is new in our setting is the information available to identify them, see Section 3.4 below. \looseness=-1
+where $y_{1},y_{0} \in \mathbb{R}$ and the measure $\mathbbm{P}$ refers to the joint distribution of potential outcomes, to be specified in Section 3.2 below.
+In words, $F(y_{1},y_{0}) $ is the mass of agent pairs with potential outcomes less than $y_{1}$ under policy $1$ and less than $y_{0}$ under policy $0$.
+Many measures of social disruption, including the fraction of network connections created or destroyed by a change in policy, can be written as simple functions of the DPO.
+For example, the fraction of binary $(\{0,1\}$-valued) network connections destroyed by a change in policy is $F(0,1) - F(0,0)$.
+The fraction created is $F(1,0) - F(0,0)$. \looseness=-1